-- Site development and new foundations. - Installation of the second second second second transformers and two line breakers with a position to add a third. - Protection and Control upgrades at the existing station.
+- Site development and new foundations. - Installation of two 44.8 MVA, 115 34.5 kV transformers and two line breakers with a position to add a third. - Protection and Control upgrades at the existing station.

-Option 2: Construct a New Substation on the Existing Property and Replace the Bulk Transformers with Transformers (Daniel Substation)
+Option 2: Construct a New Substation on the Existing Property and Replace the Bulk Transformers with Two 44.8 MVA Transformers (Daniel Substation) \$8,800,000